 There are multiple components that make up the total investment picture for an ERP project.

 Consultancy investment required to implement annual upgrades to the latest version.
-Once again these costs will vary based on you choice of on premise vs cloud.
-Each new version or system update will require an investment in consultancy time to implement the upgrade, user acceptance testing, training users in new functionality and support.
+Once again these costs will vary based on you choice of on-premise vs cloud.
+Each new version or system update will require an investment in consultancy time to implement the upgrade, user acceptance testing, and training users in new functionality and support.

 Initial system implementation – a substantial portion of your upfront investment in ERP will be allocated to the initial implementation project.